 Cumulative GPA and Academic Standing

 Many students have difficulty adjusting to the rigors of Wagner coursework in their first semester.
-Please note that if a student’s cumulative GPA drops below 3.0 for a semester, s/he is put on academic probation and must be in contact with his or her program administrator.
+Please note that if a student’s cumulative GPA drops below 3.0 for a semester, s/he is put on academic probation and must be in contact with his or her program advisor.
 If a student is below 3.0 for two consecutive semesters, it is grounds for dismissal.

-Students finding themselves struggling, particularly if they do not pass midterms, should make sure to contact their program administrators to figure out how to get back on track.
+Students finding themselves struggling, particularly if they do not pass midterms, should make sure to contact their program advisors to figure out how to get back on track.
 Please see below for suggestions that have worked for Wagner students in the past.

 Strategies for the current semester